- As low as $356/Night

 About the Area

 Located in Myrtle Beach, this condo is near theme parks and on the beach.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
-Jet skiing and scuba diving offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking and horse riding nearby.
+Jet skiing and scuba diving offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails and horse riding nearby.

 Special Instructions